Mookda Narinrak: Early life

-Mookda Narinrak is born on 26 July 1996 in Ranong province, Thailand.
+Mookda was born on 26 July 1996 in Ranong province, Thailand.
 She went to Pichai Ratana Carmi Secondary School for her high school education.
 She also attended University of the Thai Chamber of Commerce (UTCC) majoring in Communication Arts.

 Career

 She competed in Miss Teen Thailand in 2011 and she was the winner for that year.
-She also participated in another show that is TO BE NUMBER ONE IDOL 2012 CONTEST and won for dance team category.
+She also participated in another show that is To Be Number One Idol 2012 Contest and won for dance team category.
 Other than that she also working as a model for Japan Magazine Ray from 2013 to 2014, where she worked both in Bangkok and Tokyo as a professional runway model.
 In 2016, she signed a contract with Channel 7 to become one of the actresses.
 Her debut drama was in Kamin Gub Poon, where she is paired with Bank Arthit Tangwiboonpanit.
+She transitioned into a freelance actor after the contract ended with Channel 7 in 2024.